Swaziland: Official and widely spoken languages

 Here, two official languages—Swazi and English—serve as the foundation of communication.
-Swazi, spoken by about 95% of the people, is deeply rooted in the nation’s identity2.
+Swazi, spoken by about 95% of the people, is deeply rooted in the nation’s identity.
 English, on the other hand, plays a key role in education and governance.

 Since gaining independence in 1968, the country has preserved its rich heritage while embracing progress.
 Its dual capitals, Mbabane and Lobamba, reflect a unique blend of administrative and cultural roles.